Hi.

 Loctin uses formal origami techniques — such as tessellation, the repetition of a hand-folded motif — alongside more freestyle sculpture techniques for creating curved folds.
 The resulting geometric forms are mechanically uniform with a rounded sculptural elegance that makes viewers question what paper can and can’t do.

-Read the article in full in the Spring/Summer 2022 issue of Studio Magazine.
+This article was originally published in the Spring/Summer 2022 issue of Studio Magazine.

 Poiesis: Environmental collaborations in the pursuit of beauty